Ernest Weber (footballer): Club Français

 Even though the official founders of Club Français were Eugène Fraysse and Charles Bernat, L'Auto stated in 1938 that "Arriving from England, where they had studied, 4 Frenchmen: Bernat, Fraysse, Mestre and Weber; in October 1892, the Club Français was born", which was the first club reserved exclusively for the French, hence the club's name.
-This means that he co-founded a club at the tender age of 15, which was common at the time, with Bernat being only a year older than him.
+This means that he co-founded a club at the age of 15, which was common at the time, with Bernat being only a year older than him.
 Having been a former teammate of Fraysse, Weber described him years later as a "loud-mouthed, abrupt, violent", but also an exciting leader of men and a great team captain.

 Despite not being a regular starter, Weber was a member of the CF squad that won the 1896 USFSA Championship, recalling years later that they had hoped for this victory to mean that "Standard AC had finally found its master", but "we soon had to become disillusioned" because Standard then won the 1897 title.
 On 1 November 1896, he started for CF in a match against Standard AC.
 Weber was still playing at Club Français in 1897, and even though the club was constantly changing fields, CF's position remained solid, even institutional, because many of its members were sitting on the USFSA Football Commission or ensuring media coverage like Weber or André Saint-Ignan.